 Remove the ring from the mason jar and use the flat top as a strainer and pour the Maple Whiskey Sour over fresh ice in a small glass.

 Garnish with a cinnamon stick and lemon peel garnish, again totally optional.
-Sit in front of a fire, or on a porch swing on a cool fall evening and sip and enjoy this lovely drink!
+Sit in front of a fire, or on a porch swing on a cool fall evening, sip and enjoy this lovely drink!